lmorg/murex/gen/root/README.inc.md

         details: |-
           Murex has an extension framework that allows you to design your own modules or enjoy prebuilt extensions.
 This allows for customization and additional functionality.
           <br/><br/>
-          The built-in package manager makes it very easy to share your configuration, import other peoples modules, and port your set up between different machines.
+          <em>The built-in package manager makes it very easy to share your configuration, import other peoples modules, and port your set up between different machines.</em>
         link: user-guide/modules

 copyright: false